 Mastering these two concepts is fundamental to a company’s strategic planning, since the option of investing in a physical good can compromise a business’s cashflow.
 Operational costs, on the other hand, can become excessive in the medium term without offering any financial return.

-CAPEX and OPEX: How should you use them to optimize your business?
+How to use them to optimize the business?

 You need to consider, first of all, your company’s working capital situation.
 A limitation in terms of this may oblige your company to opt for an OPEX, given that it represents a smaller initial investment and is also tax deductible.